Errico Malatesta: Arrest in Italy

 The late 1890s were a time of social turmoil in Italy, marked by bad harvests, rising prices, and peasant revolts.
 Strikes of workers were met by demands for repression and for a time it seemed as though government authority was hanging by a thread.
 Malatesta found the situation irresistible and early in 1898 he returned to the port city of Ancona to take part in the blossoming anarchist movement among the dockworkers there.
 Malatesta was soon identified as a leader during street fighting with police and arrested; he was therefore unable to participate further in the dramatic industrial and political actions of 1898 and 1899.

 From jail, Malatesta took a hard line against participation in elections on behalf of liberal and socialist politicians, contradicting Saverio Merlino and other anarchist leaders who argued in favor of electoral participation as an emergency measure during times of social turmoil.
 Malatesta was convicted of "seditious association" and sentenced to a term of imprisonment on the island of Lampedusa.

+Escape and later life

-He was able to escape from prison in May 1899, however, and he was able to make his way home to London via Malta and Gibraltar.
-His escape occurred with the help of comrades around the world, including anarchists in Paterson, New Jersey, London and Tunis, who helped arrange for him to leave the island on the ship of Greek sponge fishermen, who took him to Sousse.
+He was able to escape from prison in May 1899 and he made his way home to London via Malta and Gibraltar.
+His escape occurred with the help of comrades around the world, including anarchists in Paterson, New Jersey, London and Tunis, who helped arrange for him to leave the island on a ship of Greek sponge fishermen, who took him to Sousse.

 In subsequent years, Malatesta visited the United States, speaking there to anarchists in the Italian and Spanish immigrant communities.
 Home again in London, he was closely watched by the police, who increasingly regarded anarchists as a threat following the July 1900 assassination of Umberto I by an Italian anarchist who had been living in Paterson, New Jersey.

+In 1902, the founding congress of the Unión Obrera Democrática Filipina - first national trade union federation in the Philippines - adopted Malatesta's book Between Peasants as being part of the political foundation of the movement.